paytonious/CS386-a2.2/team.md

 ## Adriel Perez - add personal info to team.md

-## Terrell Haywood - add personal info to team.md
+## Terrell Hayward - add personal info to team.md
+Senior at NAU, currently working on Data Science major with minor in Mathematics.
+Love Sports, and play football currently here for NAU.